 The [Commander] looked on at the plains in the distance.
 He could barely open his eyes against the howling winds of a raging magical storm.
 From this height, he watched an errant tornado made of devouring flames as it ravaged the small village.

 He felt a hand on his shoulder and turned, to find the cause of this indiscriminate slaughter staring him in the face.

 “What do you want?”
-He asked her in a frosty tone.
+He asked in a frosty tone.

 “And they are the enemy.
-Given a chance, the savages would’ve risen in arms against us and stabbed us in the back.”
+Given a chance, the savages would’ve risen in arms and stabbed us in the back.”
 She pointed to the south.
-“You know it’s the only way we can advance our supply lines, and we can’t afford to enslave them on this tight schedule.”
-Aylin said without a hint of remorse.
+“You know it’s the only way we can advance our supply lines, and we can’t afford to enslave them on this tight schedule,” Aylin said without a hint of remorse.

 “I hate this damn world.”
 Talius turned to observe the village once more.

-From any other man, this talk could be considered high treason, and perhaps be the grounds for a slow and excruciating execution at the hands of The Hands — the Empire’s elite secret service.
+From any other man, this talk would be considered high treason, and perhaps grounds for a slow and excruciating execution at the hands of The Hands, the Empire’s elite secret service.

 She looked uncomfortable with the topic and quickly tried to change it.
 “Let’s go back into the tent.
 It’s going to get cold soon.”